instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ### Define the Response Model with Validators

-To keep things simple lets assume we have a model that returns a `UserModel` object.
+To keep things simple let's assume we have a model that returns a `UserModel` object.
 We can define the response model using Pydantic and add a field validator to ensure that the name is in uppercase.

 ```python
 from pydantic import BaseModel, field_validator